- Must visit

 Discover the best of Bristol — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Bristol trip today.

-Major museum and gallery with archaeology, natural history, fine art and local collections in a landmark Edwardian building.
+Major museum and gallery with art, archaeology, natural history, and Egyptian collections near the University area.

-Lively waterfront walking area linking museums, public art, ferries and restaurants, ideal for first-time visitors.
+Lively waterfront walking area with museums, public art, boats, and some of the city’s most photogenic views.

 Official public transport app